thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 I added a filter so the context links areas are confined to post and page contents.
 If politely asked, I can make this customizable from the plugin management page.

-= Why a Beta ?
-I can't use it? =
-I consider this plugin as really stable one in term of usage.
-However not every feature are yet complete (especially concerning customization).

-So I prefer to encourage only g33k and technical people to use it.

-However, I make all my best to keep the plugin as much stable as possible.
-It will avoid you to edit all the post you included widgets in.
-Better isn't it?

 = Nespresso, what else? =
 Yep, what else?